Pedestrian Safety While Walking Near Roadways

 On behalf of Randall & Stump, PLLC in Personal Injury on Thursday, November 8, 2018

 Practicing pedestrian safety is always important.
 However, it is particularly crucial when you do not have the option of walking on sidewalks and have to walk near roadways.
 The next time you find yourself walking near the street, be sure to practice the pedestrian safety tips listed below.
 Doing so can help you avoid getting involved in an accident.

-If you sustained injuries in an accident that was the result of someone else’s negligence, contact an experienced pedestrian accident lawyer at Randall & Stump, PLLC to learn more about your legal rights and options moving forward.
+If you sustained injuries in an accident that was the result of someone else’s negligence, contact an experienced pedestrian accident lawyer at Randall & Stump, Criminal Defense Attorneys to learn more about your legal rights and options moving forward.
 To schedule a free consultation of your case, call us today at (980) 237-4579, or reach out through our online contact form.

 Top Pedestrian Safety Tips